medcomdk/dk-medcom-document/input/pagecontent/index.md

 #### General document assumptions

-Once a document is assembled into a Bundle, the document is immutable, meaning its content cannot be changed, and the document id (Bundle.identifier) can never be reused.
+**Bundle.identifier:** Once a document is assembled into a Bundle, the document is immutable, meaning its content cannot be changed, and the document id (Bundle.identifier) can never be reused.

-Note that the document may be represented in either XML or JSON and interconverted between these or have its character encoding changed, all the while remaining the same document.
+**XML and JSON:** Note that the document may be represented in either XML or JSON and interconverted between these or have its character encoding changed, all the while remaining the same document.

-It is a key element in documents that they contain a narrative text.
+**Narrative:** It is a key element in documents that they contain a narrative text.
 The requirements concerning the narrative text, follows the [recommendations from HL7 for narrative text](https://hl7.org/fhir/R4/documents.html#presentation).
 This states that there must be narrative text included in the subject resource, which is the Patient resource in this IG, the Composition resource and for each Composition.section.text.

 #### Terminology
 On [MedCom Terminology IG](http://medcomfhir.dk/ig/terminology/) all referenced CodeSystem and ValueSets developed by MedCom can be found.